LabSakshi/Learning-Management-System/README.md

 # 📘 LMS Backend – Node.js + TypeScript
+Project Status: In Development 🚧

-This project is the backend for a Learning Management System (LMS) built with Node.js, TypeScript, Express, MongoDB, Redis, and EJS for sending activation emails.
+This is a Learning Management System backend built with Node.js, TypeScript, Express, and MongoDB.
+The goal is to create a scalable, secure platform for managing courses, users, and authentication.

+📬 Features
+User registration and authentication (JWT, password hashing)

+Email verification with EJS templated emails

+Course enrollment and management

+Role-based access control

+Redis caching for performance

+Error handling and logging

+API endpoints following REST principles

 ---